 They are also sweeter and much more tender than green beans, require less cooking time and are more delicate and need careful handling, so they don't brown.

 Yellow beans, yellow snap beans and wax beans are all one and the same.
-The great thing about them is that they don't lose their sunny yellow hue after cooking, unlike green beans.
+The great thing about them is that they don't lose their sunny yellow colourful hue after cooking, unlike green beans.

 Keep it in an airtight container in the fridge, and it should keep for at least three days; however, the mint will discolour.